23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 It sounds labor-intensive, but it doesn’t have to be.
 Monitoring your ecommerce optimization results will tell you what’s working well and what isn’t so you can adjust accordingly.

-For instance, if you run A/B tests through Hello Bar to see how your offers are working, you’ll know quickly what offers and CTAs perform best with your audience.
+For instance, if you run A/B tests through Hello Bar to see how your offers work, you’ll quickly know what offers and CTAs perform best with your audience.
 Similarly, you can track your traffic and conversions via Google Analytics, Crazy Egg, and other useful tools.

 Even when you have a good conversion rate, don’t stop testing.
 There are always new strategies, copywriting approaches, and other ways to improve what’s on your website.